Co-Owner, Recruiting Coordinator, 2021, 2023, and 2026 Coach

 2024 Coach, Young Guns Coach

-Lindsey is currently a Physical Education teacher and the Assistant Athletic Director at School of the Holy Child in Rye, NY.
-Lindsey has a array of coaching experiences in basketball, field hockey, lacrosse and track and field.
-She has coached a variety of ages from elementary school through high school.
-She is currently the JV Lacrosse Head Coach and Assistant Varsity Field Hockey coach at Holy Child.
+Lindsey is currently a Physical Education teacher and the Assistant Athletic Director a Holy Child in Rye, NY.
+Lindsey has an array of coaching experiences in basketball, field hockey, lacrosse and track and field.
+She has coached a variety of ages through Rye Youth Lacrosse, New York Field Hockey Club as well as JV Lacrosse at Holy Child.

 Lindsey is a Westchester native, and attended Kennedy Catholic High School in Somers, NY where she was a four-sport varsity athlete.
-Ferris went to Springfield College and was on the field hockey & lacrosse teams, prior to transferring to the University of South Carolina, where she graduated in 2015.
-She is currently pursing a Masters degree in School Counseling from New York University.
+She played club lacrosse for Westchester Elite and went on to play field hockey at Springfield College, prior to transferring to the University of South Carolina, where she graduated in 2015.
+Lindsey just completed a Masters Degree this past May in School Counseling from New York University.